February 12, 2024

 The Board of the Eckhardt-Gramatté National Music Competition wishes to acknowledge and state we are aware of the ongoing national and provincial discussions concerning Ferdinand Eckhardt.
 The Board remains steadfast in these discussions as they are critical to our community of composers, performers, artists, and listeners at a time when we aim to seek truthful responses and reconciliation of historic harms.
 The Board has begun examining and will subsequently review and respond to this information.
 Based on our longstanding relationship, we seek to work in alignment with Brandon University throughout this investigation.
 We will keep everyone within our trusted community updated on our findings and responses regarding our process of addressing this issue.

-The 47th Eckhardt-Gramatté National Music Competition in STRINGS
+The 48th Eckhardt-Gramatté National Music Competition in PIANO

 Finals to be held at Brandon University, School of Music - Brandon, Manitoba